 - Establish a mechanism for gathering and disseminating information for minority and women cybersecurity professionals.

-ICMCP was launched in 2014 to help bridge the ‘great cyber divide’ that results from the ongoing under-representation of minorities in the fast-growing field of cyber security.
-The ICMCP will tackle this ‘divide’ with scholarship opportunities, technical training programs, innovative outreach, mentoring and networking programs.
-The ICMCP will target minority cyber security professionals worldwide and promote academic and technical excellence in our tradecraft.
+ICMCP was launched in 2014 to help bridge the ‘great cyber divide’ that results from the ongoing underrepresentation of minorities and women in the fast-growing field of cybersecurity.
+The ICMCP tackles this ‘divide’ with scholarship opportunities, technical training programs, innovative outreach, mentoring and networking programs.
+The ICMCP targets minority and women cybersecurity professionals worldwide and promotes academic and technical excellence in our tradecraft.
 Our management team consists of the board of directors, a larger advisory board and officers of ICMCP, working closely with the executive director.
 In addition, our regional chapters will be instrumental in advising our executive director and promulgating our mission globally.

 Bridging The Great Minority Cybersecurity Divide